Birth Registration

 The mother, father, or co-mother registers the birth.

-If they are unable to do so, one of the following persons may do so on their behalf:
+If they are unable to do so, one of the following people can do it for them:

-• every person who was present at the birth
+• anyone who was present at the birth

-• in the case of a home birth: a co-resident of the house
+• in the case of a home birth: a person living in the same household

-• in the case of a hospital birth: the head of the hospital or an employee authorized by the head
+• in the case of a hospital delivery: the hospital director or a staff member authorized by the director

-If this is also not possible, the declaration will be made by or on behalf of the mayor of the municipality where your child was born.
+If this is not possible either, the registration will be carried out by or on behalf of the mayor of the municipality where your child was born.

 After the registration, the municipality will issue a birth certificate.
-The birth certificate will contain your child's first name(s) and surname.
-It will also contain the names of the parents, the date, time, and place of birth.
+The birth certificate will include your child’s first name(s) and last name.
+It will also include the parents’ names, as well as the date, time, and place of birth.
 If you wish, you can purchase a copy of the birth certificate on the spot.

 What should I do?

-• Register your child's birth with the municipality where your child was born.
-Do this within 3 days.
-You will need to make an appointment for this.
+• Register your child’s birth with the municipality where your child was born.
+You must do this within 3 days.
+To do so, you must Make an appointment.

-• You cannot file a report on Saturdays, Sundays, or national holidays.
-In that case, you will be given one extra working day.
+• You cannot file your tax return on a Saturday, Sunday, or a national holiday.
+In that case, you will be given an additional business day to do so.

-• Are you registering later?
-Then the civil registrar will report this to the Public Prosecutor's Office.
+• If you register the birth late, the registrar will report this to the Public Prosecutor’s Office.
 You may then be fined.

 Make an appointment